MareoRaft/politics/README.md

 ## Run instructions

-Make sure you have 'python' in your PATH and that this 'python' points to your python3 or python2 installation.
+Make sure you have 'python3' in your PATH and that this 'python3' points to your python3 installation.
 Navigate to the root of the repo and execute:

     sh ./run.sh